datacamp-content-public/Matplotlib-in-Python/chapter1.md

 To import Matplotlib we write the following line in python: import matplotlib.pyplot as plt

+matplotlib.pyplot contains command like functions which each make a change to a figure e.g. create figure, create a plot, plot some lines in plotting area, customize plot with labels and legends etc.
+The various states which are called are preserved across function calls i.e.  it keeps track of functions called such as the plotting area, axes etc.

 `@instructions`
 - Instruction 1
+import t
 - Instruction 2
 - Instruction 3